3 Surprising facts about Thyroxin for Dogs [Detailed Guide]

-Many dogs are prone to getting hypothyroidism, which is the technical term for what happens when your dog’s thyroid gland is unable to produce a sufficient amount of (or possibly any) thyroxine, the hormone responsible for regulating metabolism.
-Without the proper amount of thyroxine being produced, your dog might start to seem lethargic and generally unwell.
+Many dogs are prone to getting hypothyroidism.
+Hypothyroidism in dogs is a condition where the thyroid gland is unable to produce a sufficient amount of (or possibly any) thyroxine, the hormone responsible for regulating metabolism.
+Without the proper amount of thyroxine being produced, your dog might start to feel lethargic and be generally unwell.
 If the condition is allowed to persist it could result in corneal ulcers, anemia, or a more serious condition known as adult-onset megaesophagus, which can be life threatening.

 To people whose dogs are exhibiting signs of the onset of hypothyroidism, here is what you should do.

 If you have reason to believe your dog might be suffering from hypothyroidism, the sooner you have your dog looked at by a vet, the better.
 Some signs to look out for include: